 I can write a clear and concise paragraph on a topic.

 I can revise a thesis statement to create a coherent structure and unify purpose.

+When I submit homework, I revise/edit before submitting.

 I understand how purpose, audience, context, and medium/mode shape processes of reading and composition, as well as the rhetorical situation.